Orthogonal Fold & Cut: 1D Fold Cut Problems

-Note that, unlike 1D fold \& cut, the problem is not always solvable.
-For example, if there are two cut intervals of different lengths with no folds specified inside them, it is impossible to fold them to perfectly align.
+Note that, unlike 1D fold \& cut, this problem is not always solvable.
+For example, if there are two cut intervals of different lengths surrounded by positive-length empty intervals, then it is impossible to fold them to perfectly align.